So, how much does a holiday to the Himalayas cost?

 5. Youth group expedition

-Some customers start planning their youth group expedition two years in advance, however long it is this holiday type includes personal service from beginning to end, we love to visit and keep in touch with group leaders and talk with the groups.
-The expeditions we help create are unique and bespoke, they typically include elements from holiday types #1 #2 #3 and #4.
-Expeditions tend to be longer in nature to accommodate meaningful project work and personal development, often 4-8 weeks.
+This holiday type covers unique and bespoke expeditions, typically combining ingredients from holiday types #1 #2 #3 and #4.
+Expeditions tend to be longer to accommodate meaningful project work and personal development, often 4-8 weeks.

-The average member of a group expedition will spend £300-£800 in a group size of 25+, with a large majority falling in the £380-£480 price range for 5 weeks, 3 adventure activities, depending on group size.
+The average member of a group expedition will spend £300-£800 in a group size of 25+, with a majority falling in the £380-£480 price range for five weeks, three adventure activities, depending on group size.

-This is the cost of booking your travel and accommodation before you actually travel.
-Our travel advisers produce clear day to day itineraries showing everything that is included and excluded in the holiday pricing, no hidden costs.
-Of the three expenditures, the cost of booking is the largest, we offer customers to pay over instalments, typically 4-8 months before the date of travel, which spreads the cost and makes a trip of a lifetime more affordable.
-Only flights to and from the destination have to be paid upfront and in full, many factors affect the price of airline tickets.
+We produce clear day to day itineraries showing everything included and excluded in the holiday pricing.
+No hidden costs.
+We offer customers to pay for their holiday over instalments, typically 4-8 months before the date of travel, which spreads the cost and makes a trip of a lifetime more affordable.
+Only flights to and from the destination have to be paid upfront and in full.

-This is all the spending in the holiday destination.
-Nearly all of the holiday expenses are already included in the cost of booking.
-Additional destination spending might include things like alcohol, snacks, drinks, and some meals not included in the day to day itinerary.
-The price of everything in Nepal and our other destinations is relatively inexpensive so this aspect of expenditure is inexpensive.
-Customers spend less than they would at other destinations such as Europe, the UK and USA, for example, a typical comparison travellers make is the cost of an average meal at a Kathmandu restaurant is roughly £4 and a litre bottle of water £0.30 pence.
+Nearly all holiday expenses in the cost of the booking are included.
+Additional destination spending might consist of things like alcohol, snacks, drinks, and some meals not included in the day to day itinerary.
+The prices in Nepal and our other destinations are relatively low, so this aspect of expenditure is inexpensive.
+For example, the cost of an average meal at a Kathmandu restaurant is roughly £4 and a litre bottle of water £0.30 pence.